Unit XI. Healing

 1. Read The heart of healing (Institute of Noetic Sciences

-research on your own to help you understand how your body works, so you can
+some research on your own to help you understand how your body works, so

 2. If you are not already engaged in one of the spiritual disciplines